Last updated: December 2024

 • 1.
 Bucharest airport shuttle

-STB (Bucharest’s public transport company) operates the only airport shuttle bus from Otopeni Airport to Bucharest city center (final stop in Piata Unirii) number 783 - check route here.
+STB (Bucharest’s public transport company) operates the only airport shuttle bus from Otopeni Airport to Bucharest city center (final stop in Piata Unirii) number 100 - for checking the route you can use Info TB mobile app (available in Google Play and Apple Store).

 The route comes fairly close to major Bucharest hotels, metro lines station and the Old Town area.